dotnet/apireviews/2018/Hardware-Intrinsics-Intel/Round2.md

 3. **Approved**.
     - We should name them `CreateScalarUnsafe` as that follows our pattern.
-    - The create method that convers from Vector64/128 to Vector128/256 should be `AsVectorXxx`
+    - The create method that convers from Vector64/128 to Vector128/256 should be `ToVectorXxx`
-    - The unsafe version would be `AsVectorXxxUnsafe`
+    - The unsafe version would be `ToVectorXxxUnsafe`
-    - The `GetElement`/`SetElement` methods should be an indexer
+    - The `GetElement`/`SetElement` methods normally should be an indexer, but this wouldn't work because the type is immutable.
     - We should add a `As<U>()` instance method